 PISA is now used as an assessment tool in many regions around the world.
 It was implemented in 43 countries and economies in the first assessment (32 in 2000 and 11 in 2002), 41 in the second assessment (2003), 57 in the third assessment (2006), 75 in the fourth assessment (65 in 2009 and 10 in 2010), and 65 in the fifth assessment.
-So far, 72 countries and economies have participated in PISA 2015.
+A total of 72 countries and economies participated in PISA 2015.

-In addition to all OECD countries, the survey has been or is being conducted in:
+In addition to all OECD countries, the 2015 survey was conducted in:

-- East, South and Southeast Asia: Beijing, Shanghai, Jiangsu and Guangdong (China), Hong Kong (China), Indonesia, Macao (China), Malaysia, Singapore, Chinese Taipei, Thailand and Viet Nam - Central, Mediterranean and Eastern Europe, and Central Asia: Albania, Bulgaria, Croatia, Georgia, Kazakhstan, Kosovo, Lebanon, Lithuania, the Former Yugoslav Republic of Macedonia, Malta, Moldova, Montenegro, Romania and the Russian Federation
+- East, South and Southeast Asia: Beijing, Shanghai, Jiangsu and Guangdong (China), Hong Kong (China), Indonesia, Macao (China), Malaysia, Singapore, Chinese Taipei, Thailand and Viet Nam - Central, Mediterranean and Eastern Europe, and Central Asia: Albania, Bulgaria, Croatia, Georgia, Kazakhstan, Kosovo, Lebanon, Lithuania, the former Yugoslav Republic of Macedonia, Malta, Moldova, Montenegro, Romania and the Russian Federation

-- The Middle East: Jordan, Qatar and the United Arab Emirates - Central and South America: Argentina, Brazil, Colombia, Costa Rica, Dominican Republic, Peru, Trinidad and Tobago, Uruguay - Africa: Algeria and Tunisia.
+- The Middle East: Jordan, Qatar and the United Arab Emirates - Central and South America: Argentina, Brazil, Colombia, Costa Rica, Dominican Republic, Peru, Puerto Rico, Trinidad and Tobago, Uruguay - Africa: Algeria and Tunisia.